-In prefabricated plaster applications, the stockinette and padding is not required.
-[For application of this plaster, just follow manufacturer’s advice]
+In prefabricated plaster applications, the stockinette and padding are not required.
+[For the application of this plaster, just follow manufacturer’s advice]

 The excess wet plaster on the ends will is folded over to create smooth edges.
 Measure and mark an opening on the plaster for placement of the thumb through the splint, and cut out the opening.
 Another and safer method is to cut the plaster in two halves from the thumb base and slit till the farther end.

 Submerge the plaster and let the plaster escape.
 All all the bubbles to escape to allow allows the layers to bond together.
 Squeeze out the excess water by milking action.

 Straighten out any wrinkles if present.

 Apply the wet plaster, over the padding, to the lateral or radial surface of the forearm extending from the second DIP joint to the proximal third of the forearm.

 If the plaster is split, the two halves of the distal part of plaster are arranged anterior and posterior aspect of second and third metacarpals so as to sandwich second and third metacarpals.

 If the plaster is not slit, the thumb is passed through the plaster hole and the plaster is rested on the radial aspect of fingers and wrapping them anteriorly and posteriorly.